jleir0/co_routines/README.md

         The actual temperature is 19.90.
 Start charging at 94.20% of battery.
         The actual temperature is 19.98.
 Finish charging at 95.00% of battery.
         The actual temperature is 19.98.
 Finish at 95.00% of battery.

+## Compiler

+Use compiler explorer or gcc 11.2 or older.
+Use the next flags -std=c++20 and -fcoroutines